 Documentary projects, including theatrical or feature-length documentaries, are not eligible under this program (see Documentary Development).

 Projects that have been submitted to Screen Australia for a Letter of Interest (LOI) or for Production Investment (PI) will not concurrently be considered for development funding.

 Applicants must also meet the general eligibility requirements set out in Screen Australia’s Terms of Trade.

 Screen Australia expects the option or rights to be held by the applicant be they a producer, writer, writer/director or director, or by them in conjunction with other key creatives.

 Where the applicant is a less experienced producer who has attached an experienced producer or EP, the option or rights may remain with the less experienced producer, or with them in conjunction with other key creatives.

 If a project is based on an underlying work, evidence of the option agreement and length of option must be supplied.
-Screen Australia expects the accumulated periods of the option and its subsequent extensions to be at least four years.
+Screen Australia expects the accumulated periods of the option and its subsequent extensions to be at least three and a half years.
 Screen Australia advises producers to have an option to acquire where possible sequel, prequel, remake, TV spin-off rights and all ancillary rights as these rights will be required at financing stage.